Cui Riyong

-Cui Riyong 崔日用 (673–722), formally Duke Zhao of Qi 齊昭公, was an official of the Chinese Tang Dynasty and Wu Zetian's Zhou Dynasty, briefly serving as a chancellor during the reign of Emperor Ruizong.
+Cui Riyong 崔日用 (673–722), formally Duke Zhao of Qi 齊昭公, was an official of the Chinese Tang dynasty and Wu Zetian's Zhou dynasty, briefly serving as a chancellor during the reign of Emperor Ruizong.

 Background

 Cui Riyong was born in 673, during the reign of Emperor Gaozong.
 His family was from Hua Prefecture 滑州 (roughly modern Anyang, Henan), but was The third house of Boling of the prominent Cui clan of Boling 博陵 (in modern Hengshui, Hebei), which became prominent during Northern Wei.
-Cui Riyong's branch featured officials who served during Northern Wei, Northern Qi, and Sui Dynasty.
+Cui Riyong's branch featured officials who served during Northern Wei, Northern Qi, and the Sui dynasty.
 Cui Riyong's great-grandfather Cui Shili 崔世立 served as a minister in the imperial government during Sui and carried the title of Viscount of Anping, although his grandfather Cui Kang 崔抗 and father Cui Yi 崔漪 both only served as local officials.

 Cui Riyong passed the imperial examinations and was made the sheriff of Ruicheng County.
 In 701, during the reign of Emperor Gaozong's wife Wu Zetian, she was traveling from then-capital Luoyang to the western capital Chang'an, and went through Shan Prefecture 陝州 (roughly modern Sanmenxia, Henan), which Ruicheng belonged to, and at that time, the former chancellor Zong Chuke, a son of a cousin of Wu Zetian, was prefect.
 Cui was responsible for the supply of the imperial attendants, and he collected many delicacies and offered them to the imperial attendants in Zong's name.
 When Zong heard about this, he was greatly pleased and recommended Cui.
 Cui was therefore made the sheriff of Xinfeng County 新豐 (in modern Xi'an, Shaanxi) -- considered a promotion, since Xinfeng was part of Yong Prefecture 雍州, which Chang'an belonged to.
 Soon thereafter, he was made an imperial censor.